Updated: Oct 16, 2022

 Many phobias arise from a negative experience or panic attack involving a particular object or event.
 It's hard to find the root cause of Athazagoraphobia, although experts believe it is linked to environmental and genetic factors.
 It ranges from childhood trauma, such as being left alone or living with a relative that had dementia.

-It has shown that most people experiencing this fear also lack self-confidence and low self-esteem.
+It has been shown that most people experiencing this fear also lack self-confidence and low self-esteem.

 How to overcome the fear of being forgotten?